Macauley Island: Macauley Island

 Parts of the volcano emerge above sea level, forming Macauley Island, Haszard Island and Newcombe Rock.
 Together they have an area of about 3 km2, making it the second-largest island in the Kermadec Islands.
 Macauley Island was also known as Green Island.

 Macauley Island is about 1.3 mi wide with a roughly circular to rectangular shape and rises from an average elevation of about 100 m to the 238 m high Mount Haszard in the northern part of the island.
-Seen from the north the island has the shape of a wedge, while it has a more rounded shape when seen from the east.
+Seen from the north the island has the shape of a wedge; it has a more rounded shape when seen from the east.

 The island has a surface area of 306 ha.
 Most of the island is a gently tilted plateau, cut by gullies and ravines which are the only way to reach the inside of the island.
-The deepest of these gullies is 45 m deep Grand Canyon on the eastern side of Macauley Island; there is evidence that the gullies have become deeper in historical times.
-Flowing water only occurs after rainfall.
-The island is geologically unstable, with beaches and landforms frequently shifting due to erosion during rainfall and tropical cyclones, but also due to earthquakes.
-A castaway depot was established on the northeastern side of Macauley Island in 1888.
+The deepest of these gullies is the 45 m deep Grand Canyon on the eastern side of Macauley Island; there is evidence that the gullies have become deeper in historical times.
+Flowing water occurs only after rainfall.
+The island is geologically unstable; beaches and landforms frequently shift owing to erosion during rainfall and tropical cyclones, but also due to earthquakes.

 Cliffs with heights of over 200 ft surround most of Macauley Island and allow landing only at Sandy Bay, a 150 yard long beach.
-Boulder, gravel and sand beaches occur at some places, while others have steep rocky slopes at subtidal depths with crevices, caves and overhangs.
+Boulder, gravel and sand beaches occur in some places; others have steep rocky slopes at subtidal depths with crevices, caves and overhangs.
 At its northwestern end west of Mount Haszard, the steep Perpendicular Cliff drops into the southern part of the caldera.
-The structure of the shield volcano with lava flows, tephra and two volcanic craters crop out in the cliff.
-South and southwest of Mount Haszard are two more craters known as Haszard Crater and Macauley Crater.
+The structure of the shield volcano with lava flows, tephra (Note: Tephra is fragmented volcanic rock ejected during volcanic activity, like volcanic ash.) and two volcanic craters crop out in the cliff.
+South and south-west of Mount Haszard are two more craters known as Haszard Crater and Macauley Crater.

 Haszard Island lies 250 yard east of Macauley Island, next to Sandy Bay.
-Its name is derived from Henry Douglas Morpeth Haszard (at first, it was named Roaches' Isle), and, like that of Mount Haszard, is often spelled as Hazard.
+Its name is derived from Henry Douglas Morpeth Haszard (at first, it was named Roaches' Isle) and, like that of Mount Haszard, is often spelled as Hazard.
 It has a surface of about 8 acre and is entirely surrounded by cliffs, making access difficult.
-Newcombe Rock - also known as Haszardette - is located northeast of Haszard Island and may be part of the same edifice, separate from the Macauley Island one.
-Three more emergent rocks are found northeast and southwest of Haszard Island and south of Macauley Island, and a shallow rock named Mac Donald lies reportedly a few kilometres off Mount Haszard.
+Newcombe Rock, also known as Haszardette, is located north-east of Haszard Island and may be part of the same edifice, separate from the Macauley Island one.
+Three more emergent rocks are found north-east and south-west of Haszard Island and south of Macauley Island, and a shallow rock named Mac Donald lies reportedly a few kilometres off Mount Haszard.